Hikmat-Yar/AVRNet/README.md

 ## 5. Citation and Acknowledgements
-Please read and cite our following papers on Fire Detection if you like our work:
+Please read and cite our following paper if you like our work:

 <pre>
 <code>